First degree in Physics and Materials Engineering at the Technion.

 “My experience with research encouraged me to continue for Ph.D. in Physics and helped me to choose Prof. Fishman as my advisor.

-Today (2012): Sa’ar is a senior Lecturer at the faculty of Chemistry at the Technion.
+Today (2019): Saar is an assistant professor at the faculty of Chemistry at the Technion.

 Recommendation to Program participants: “The program gives you an opportunity to do some research before committing yourself to graduate studies in a specific field.
 Use this opportunity to see what type of research interests you.“